Terence M. O'Sullivan: Career

-Election as president
+LIUNA president

 On December 6, 1999, LIUNA president Arthur Coia announced he would be retiring at the end of the year.

 The United States Department of Labor (DOL) and United States Department of Justice (DOJ) had prosecuted the Laborers' Union in 1995 for racketeering, corruption and ties to organized crime.
 A consent decree permitted Coia (elected in 1992) to remain president so long as he made significant progress toward internal reforms.
 DOJ retained the authority to take over the union (appointing its own officers, setting its own budget, and making its own reforms) if Coia did not make what DOJ considered to be adequate progress toward reform.
 The agreement was modified and extended for one year in January 1998, and again in January 1999.
 By 1999, 226 individuals were expelled from the union, and 40 trusteeships of local unions established.
 A major reform was the first secret-ballot election for president and secretary-treasurer at the union's 1996 convention, which was also the first contested election for a LIUNA presidency.

 Coia, had been cleared by federal and union officials of a number of serious crimes and violation of union rules in 1998, but new evidence pointed to more fraud.
 According to the government, Coia obtained three Ferraris from a luxury car dealer at a cost far below fair-market value.
 In return, he used his influence to steer union business to the dealer.
 Coia later pleaded guilty to federal tax evasion and fraud.
 He avoided a jail term, and was permitted to retire while still receiving a portion of his salary.

 After being vetted by federal officials, the union's executive council elected O'Sullivan president to replace Coia.

-Tenure as president

 On January 20, 2000, just weeks after his election, O'Sullivan, DOJ and DOL agreed to extend the government's oversight of the union another six years, until January 2006.

 In 2001, O'Sullivan broke with the AFL-CIO and supported the drilling for oil in Arctic National Wildlife Refuge.
 He even co-authored an op-ed piece with United States Secretary of the Interior Gale Norton advocating increased oil production.